 Historically, a significant portion of our revenue has been derived from relatively few customers, due in part to the consolidation of media customers.
-Sales to our top 10 customers in the nine months ended September 27, 2019 and September 28, 2018 accounted for approximately 46% and 35% of revenue, respectively.
-Although we have broadened our customer base by further penetrating new markets and expanding internationally, we expect to see continuing industry consolidation and customer concentration.
+Sales to our top 10 customers in the three months ended March 27, 2020 and March 29, 2019 accounted for approximately 48% and 41% of revenue, respectively.
+Although we continue to seek to broaden our customer base by penetrating new markets and further expanding internationally, we expect to see continuing industry consolidation and customer concentration.

-During the three and nine months ended September 27, 2019, Comcast accounted for 44% and 24%, respectively, of our net revenue.
-During the three and nine months ended September 28, 2018, Comcast accounted for 16% and 15%, respectively, of our net revenue.
+During the three months ended March 27, 2020, Comcast accounted for 17% and Vodafone accounted for 12% of our net revenue.
+During the three months ended March 29, 2019, no single customer accounted for more than 10% of our net revenue.
 Further consolidation in the cable industry could lead to additional revenue concentration for us.
 The loss of any significant customer, or any material reduction in orders from any other significant customer, or our failure to qualify our new products with any significant customer could materially and adversely affect, either long term or in a particular quarter, our operating results, financial condition and cash flows.
-Further, notwithstanding Comcast's recent election to license our CableOS software and significant commitment of license fees to us, if Comcast deploys our solutions more slowly or at a scale that is lower than we anticipate, we may be unable to realize the anticipated benefits of the Warrant and our operating results, financial condition and cash flows could be materially and adversely effected.
+Further, while Comcast's election to license our CableOS software contains commitments in license fees to us, if Comcast deploys our solutions more slowly or at a scale that is lower than we anticipate, our operating results, financial condition and cash flows could be materially and adversely effected.